 The problem is that fear is a terrible tool for teaching life skills.
 Sure, children may comply with the directive, but do they understand why?
 Will they make the same choice next time on their own?

-Research suggests no and has found fear-based parenting techniques to increase challenging behavior in the long-run.
+Research suggests no and has found fear-based parenting techniques to increase challenging behavior in the long run.

 Fortunately, an authoritative, positive approach to discipline offers effective alternative strategies to elicit internal motivation in children.
-While these techniques do not spark blind and immediate obedience, they empower kids towards independent positive decision-making.
+While these techniques do not spark blind and immediate obedience, they empower kids toward independent positive decision-making.

 “I Feel Like All I Do is Yell at My Kid”: How to Repair Your Relationship After Yelling